 When your fixed mortgage rate comes to an end, you will be put on an SVR ‘standard variable rate‘.
 It rarely makes financial sense for you to be paying the standard variable rate on your mortgage.

 Variable rates are often more expensive than most mortgage interest rates offered by your lender.
-You can quickly change from an SVR to a lower rate and will save you a considerable amount of money.
+You can quickly change from an SVR to a lower rate which will save you a considerable amount of money.
 When you become our customer, we make sure you never fall on an SVR by contacting you a few months before your mortgage rate is up for renewal.
 Our mortgage service is 100% fee FREE!